William-Moreno/book-app/README.md

 12/14/2020 8:30 PM: Created book constructor and added route handler for a POST request to /searches 12/14/2020 10:00 PM: Created CSS in public folder, used SMACCS principles, and performed CSS styling 12/15/2020 4:25 PM: Set up database, created seed.sql, refactored / route, and rendered index.ejs file with count of total books.
+12/15/2020 4:45 PM: Created new view to display details of books.
+12/15/2020 6:46 PM: Created form with a dubmit button that adds books to their collection.
+12/15/2020 8:35 PM: Moved SQL queries and view renderings into callbacks.
+12/15/2020 10:50 PM: Added CSS styling.

 ## Credits and Collaborations
 Brai Frauen
+Nicholas Ryan
+Chance Harmon
+Dario Thornhill
+Kristian ?
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->